 In advanced printing scenarios, the web map JSON does not have to be sent to the PrintingTools service.
 Instead, you can convert the JSON to an ArcGIS Pro project (.aprx).

 Converting a web map to an ArcGIS Pro project using Python

-To convert a web map JSON into an ArcGIS Pro project (.aprx), use the ConvertWebMapToArcGISProject function.
+To convert a web map JSON to an ArcGIS Pro project (.aprx), use the ConvertWebMapToArcGISProject function.
 Once the web map is converted, the full state of the web map exists in the project.
 You can then modify the web map further before printing, or export it using another Python function.
-You can also add the map to a map book before printing it, or switch out some of the service layers in the map with your own vector layers.
+You can also add the map to a map book before printing it or switch out some of the service layers in the map with your own vector layers.